mokuda2/senioryearreflection/_posts/seaborn-tutorial.md

 ## The Scatter Plot

-The scatter plot uses two quantitative variables, one on the x-axis and the other on the y-axis.
+The scatter plot graphs two quantitative variables against each other, one on the x-axis and the other on the y-axis.
 More information on Seaborn scatter plots can be found here: https://seaborn.pydata.org/generated/seaborn.scatterplot.html.

 The code below plots petal length on the x-axis and petal width on the y-axis with the "x=" and "y=" arguments, respectively.
 The "data" argument specifies what data frame is being used, which is the "iris" variable.

 **scatterplot

 In the code below, the "hue" argument differentiates between levels of a variable and is most useful if the variable is categorical.
 In this case, "species" has three different levels, and the legend shows which species is associated with what color.

-This graphic is more descriptive than the previous graph, where we can see that the setosa species has the smallest petal length and petal width, whereas the virginica species overall has the longest petal length and petal width.
+Analysis: This graphic is more descriptive than the previous graph, where we can see that the setosa species has the smallest petal length and petal width, whereas the virginica species overall has the longest petal length and petal width.

 **scatterplot-with-hue

 ## The Boxplot

 Boxplots are useful visualizations to compare the spread or variance of the data.
 The bottom of the "box" is the 25th percentile, the middle line is the median, and the top of the "box" is the 75th percentile.
 The code below shows three boxplots, where the species of iris is on the x-axis with the "x=" argument and the sepal length is on the y-axis with the "y=" argument.
 Again, the "data=" argument specifies the data frame to be used.

-We can see that setosa has the smallest sepal length compared to the other species.
+Analysis: We can see that setosa has the smallest sepal length compared to the other species.
 We can also observe that there is an outlier in the virginica boxplot.

 **boxplot

 ## The Kernel Density (KDE) Plot

 The kernel density estimate (KDE) shows the distributions of certain data.
+More information on Seaborn KDEs can be found here: https://seaborn.pydata.org/generated/seaborn.kdeplot.html.

 The code below shows sepal width on the x-axis with the "x=" argument, and "density" is automatically on the y-axis.
 The "hue" argument differentiates between levels of a variable and is most useful if the variable is categorical.
 The "species" variable is used to differentiate the three species of iris by color.
-Again, the "data=" argument specifies that the data frame to be used.
-To interpret this graph, we see that setosa overall has the longest sepal width.
+Again, the "data=" argument specifies what data frame to use.

+Analysis: To interpret this graph, we see that setosa overall has the longest sepal width.
 The peak of the graph shows where most of the sepal width values lie.
 For example, about one-third of the sepal width values for the setosa species is around 3.5.
 However, we see that the versicolor and virginica species have about 40 percent on their sepal width values around 3.0.

 **kdeplot

 ## The Pairplot

+Pairplots graph every combination pair of quantitative variables.
+More information on Seaborn pair plots can be found here: https://seaborn.pydata.org/generated/seaborn.pairplot.html.

+From the code below, the following arguments are used:

+"data=": specifies which data frame to use.
+In this case, it is the "iris" variable.
+"hue=": differentiates between levels of a variable by color and is most useful if the variable is categorical.
+The "species" column is used to color the different species of iris.

+Analysis: We can see that scatter plots and KDEs are graphed in the pairplot, including the scatter plot and KDE plot that were graphed in the above examples.
+This type of graph is useful for a comprehensive overview of the quantitative variables in the dataset.

+**pairplot